Salvadel/soc-homelab-enviornment/setup/wazuh-setup.md

 Wazuh was chosen as the SIEM platform for this lab over alternatives such as Splunk and Elastic SIEM for the following reasons:

-**Cost** - Wazuh is completely free and open source with no licensing restrictions.
-Splunk's free tier is limited to 500MB of data per day, which is insufficient for a lab generating continuous endpoint telemetry.
-Elastic SIEM requires significant configuration overhead to reach feature parity with Wazuh out of the box.
+**Cost** - Wazuh is free and open-source, with no licensing restrictions.
+Splunk's free tier is limited in the amount of data you can collect data per day, which is not ideal for a lab generating endpoint telemetry.
+Elastic stack SIEM requires significant configuration overhead to reach similar capabilities with Wazuh out of the box.

-**Enterprise Relevance** - Wazuh is widely deployed in real enterprise environments, making it directly relevant to SOC analyst job roles.
-Experience with Wazuh translates directly to real world skills rather than being purely academic.
+**Enterprise Relevance** - Wazuh is widely deployed in production environments, making it directly relevant to industry standards.
+Experience with Wazuh incorporates real-world skills and techniques used by industry professionals.

 **All-in-One Stack** - Wazuh provides a complete SIEM solution, including log collection, threat detection, alerting, and a dashboard in a single installation.
-This reduces setup complexity and allows focus on security operations rather than infrastructure configuration.
+This reduces setup complexity, maintenance overhead, and allows for focus on security operations rather than infrastructure.

-**Resource Efficiency** - Wazuh runs comfortably within the hardware constraints of a homelab.
-The full stack, including Manager, Indexer, and Dashboard, operates within 4GB RAM on Ubuntu Server - SIEM.
+**Resource Efficiency** - Wazuh generally runs more efficiently with fewer system resources than Elastic or Splunk, which is a key metric in a homelab where system resources are tightly controlled to ensure all devices can function properly.

 **Community and Documentation** - Wazuh has extensive official documentation, an active community, and regular updates, making troubleshooting and learning straightforward.